The Other Qualities of our Idea of Space and Time

 Beyond those bounds, no influence of external objects on the senses can hasten or retard our thought.

-If you wheel around a burning coal rapidly, it will present to the senses an image of a circle of fire.
+For example, if you wheel around a burning coal rapidly, it will appear as an image of a circle of fire.

-There will seem no interval of time between its revolutions merely because it is impossible for our perceptions to succeed each other as rapidly as the motion of external objects.
+- There will seem no gap of time between its revolutions because it is impossible for our perceptions to succeed each other as rapidly as its rotating motion.

 Wherever we have no successive perceptions, we have no notion of time, even though there is a real succession in the objects.